 Please read these Terms and Conditions carefully before accepting your financial aid award(s).
-By reviewing and accepting your award, you signify that you have read and agree to comply with all the terms and conditions listed below.
-If you want to decline or adjust any of the awards, you must submit your signed written request to the financial aid office.
+By reviewing and accepting your award, you are agreeing that you read and comply with all the terms and conditions listed below.
+If you want to decline or adjust any of the awards, you must submit a signed statement to the financial aid office.

-Financial Aid Awards: The amount and type of assistance you have been offered is based on your financial need, the availability of funds at the time that your file was completed, your cost of attendance and enrollment as determined by the College.
-Awards are contingent on continued funding from federal, state and institutional sources.
-You may not receive federal or state aid at multiple institutions during the same enrollment period.
-In addition, You may not receive federal funds in excess of the annual amount set by the Department of Education for the academic year.
-If you receive excess funds, you will be responsible for the overpayment.
+Financial Aid Awards: The amount and type of aid you have been offered is based on your financial need, the availability of funds at the time that your file was completed, your cost of attendance and enrollment.
+Awards are based on continued funding from federal, state and institutional sources.
+You may not receive federal or state aid at multiple Colleges or Universities during the same enrollment period.
+In addition, you may not receive federal funds in excess of the annual amount set by the Department of Education for the academic year.
+If you receive excess funds, you will be liable for the overpayment.
 If you have obtained a prior bachelor's degree or higher from any domestic or foreign institution, you are not eligible to receive any federal, state or institutional grants.
-Check with your Financial Aid Office for other funding options.

 Summer Awards: Enrollment for the Summer semester begins before spring grades are available for review; therefore, students will be awarded financial aid prior to the SAP evaluation at the end of the Spring term.
 All summer awards are tentative and may be adjusted or cancelled after the spring term grades are posted and your Standards of Academic Progress (SAP) status is determined.
 If a student does not meet SAP requirements, their Summer awards will be removed.